-Could you be more comfortable in the space if you moved your desk, table, work space?
+Could you be more comfortable in the space if you moved your desk, table, or work space?

-Now that you can see past the clutter, evaluate your space and determine if there are steps you could take to make the space more efficient, more comfortable, and more enjoyable.
+Now that you can see past the clutter, evaluate your space and determine if there are steps you can take to make the space more efficient, more comfortable, and more enjoyable.